masterofcontroversy/ASM/README.md

 I did it!
 I made more than one ASM hack!

 ## FE7_InlineHacks
-Small FE7 hacks that can be directally inserted without needing to be hooked:
+Small FE7 hacks that can be directly inserted without needing to be hooked:

 * Multiple S Ranks: Allows for more than one S weapon rank